 Transitioning from military life to civilian life might seem easy to someone who hasn’t served the country.
 Still, the fact is that it’s not.
 Transition to civilian life is a time-consuming process, riddled with challenges, which can be eased to some degree through education.

 Just for being a veteran, you may qualify for financial aid benefits such as the GI Bill, DANTES, Yellow Ribbon program, among others.
 If you don’t qualify for any specific reason, don’t panic.
-Several veteran-friendly schools like CBT College, the vocational-technical school located in Miami, FL, offer special programs and private scholarships to which you can apply.
+Several veteran-friendly schools like CBT Technology Institute, the vocational-technical school located in Miami, FL, offer special programs and private scholarships to which you can apply.

 In this article, we’ll review some of the benefits and resources a veteran can use to earn a degree/diploma that will surely help them transition into the civilian lifestyle.
 Keep on reading!